tomarovsky/BuscoClade/README.md

 # BuscoClade
-Pipeline to construct species phylogenies using BUSCOs.
+Snakemake based pipeline to construct species phylogenies using BUSCOs.